ItechBoy101/Arduino-Coding-for-my-Chassis/README.md

 # Arduino Mega 2560 as our MicroController

 1. Chassis used L298N driver motors, 4 DC motors and Omni Wheels.

 2. Collection System uses 2xDRV8825 with expansion boards, 2 NEMA (17 or 23) Stepper Motors(each motor needs a 1.6A as minimum current to be used)
    2.1.
-Stepper motor driver needs two power sources (1x5V supply & minimum of 12V for the motor)
+Stepper motor driver needs two power sources (1x5V supply & minimum of 12V for the motor) 🔌 Power Supply Rules
+For NEMA 17:
+Driver supply: 12V or 24V
+Motor current: set to 1A–2A depending on motor label

+For NEMA 23:
+Driver supply: 24V or 36V
+Motor current: set to 2A–3.5A depending on motor label

 3. Lifitng Ramp System uses 2xServo Motors that produces high torque(metal gears servo motors) 3.1.
 High Torque Servos
 ✅ Standard Operating Voltage
 4.8V – 6.0V
 This is the classic range for the majority of hobby-grade high-torque servos.